annierosen/Getting-Cleaning-Data-Project/Codebook.md

 ACTIVITY VARIABLES:
-(describes the six different types of activities that the subjects performed), 1 WALKING
+(describes the six different types of activities that the subjects performed, with the associated ID for each activity),
+1: WALKING
-2 WALKING_UPSTAIRS
+2: WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+3: WALKING_DOWNSTAIRS
-4 SITTING
+4: SITTING
-5 STANDING
+5: STANDING
-6 LAYING
+6: LAYING

 EXPLANATION OF DATA (from the README.TXT)